brainstormforce/wp-spectra/readme.txt

 * Fix: Timeline - Connector does not show color without an icon when scrolling.
 * Fix: Resolved Buttons should consider button text as a string instead of HTML in multiple blocks.
 * Fix: Container - Does not work properly when it is used inside the cover block.
-* Improvement: Implemented CLS for all the blocks which have image tag.
 * Fix: Image - Hover on the border for normal image layout is not working.
 * Fix: Table Of Contents - Page was not scrolling to the headings on the frontend for some edge cases.
 * Fix: Translation for default text was missing for some blocks.